 You survived nursing school and landed your first nursing job.
 The hard work is behind you, right?
 Not quite.
 Your first year as a nurse will be full of learning, first-time experiences and professional growth.
 There will also be frustrating moments, and you may even question what you're doing and why you became a nurse in the first place.
-These experiences will make you stronger, and they'll provide fodder for your resume and passion for your cover letter when you're ready to apply to the next step in your nursing career.

 To succeed in your first year on the job, you need to set some goals and enter the workforce with determination.
 Here are four tips for surviving your first year as a nurse:

 1. Find the right fit for your first nursing job

 Knowing how to prepare to be a nurse isn't a one-size-fits-all process.
 Most nurses begin their first year on a medical-surgical unit.
 However, if hospital nursing doesn't feel like the right fit for you, you may want to consider a career in public or community health, correctional nursing or clinic work.

 If you want to work in the hospital, but you're hoping to land a nursing job in the intensive care unit or emergency department, consider looking for an internship program.
 Internships offer on-the-job experience in a high acuity unit paired with plenty of guidance and instruction.
 You'll learn many specialized nursing skills and work with populations of patients that you won't find in other areas.
 Experience as a critical care or emergency department nurse can also prepare you to be a nurse who goes on to obtain an advanced degree as a certified nurse anesthetist or clinical nurse specialist.

 2. Connect with a nurse mentor